Vectorface/SnappyRouter/docs/handlers/pattern_handler.md

 Direct pattern matching in SnappyRouter is supported by the pattern match handler.
-Similar to many other popular routers, the routing configuration is specified as a list of regular epxression patterns mapping to callback functions.
+Similar to many other popular routers, the routing configuration is specified as a list of regular expression patterns mapping to callback functions.

 An example configuration: